gem/oq-engine/doc/installing/linux-generic.md

 Requirements are:

 - GNU/Linux with bash
-- glibc version at least # FIXME/requirements
+- libc version at least 2.15
 - 4 GB of RAM (8 GB recommended)
 - 1.2 GB of free disk space